 There are outbreaks of cholera and yellow fever in DRC with over 850 deaths from cholera reported in the first half of 2018.
 You should follow the advice of the National Travel Health Network and Centre.
 You should get vaccinated against yellow fever before entering DRC.

 If you become ill during or immediately after travelling to the country, seek medical advice immediately.
 Medical care is extremely limited.
 The Centre Prive d’Urgence (CPU) clinic in Kinshasa is able to cope with basic health problems and to stabilise a patient after most serious accidents.
 Outside Kinshasa, western standard medical facilities are almost non-existent.
 Medical evacuation to South Africa (or elsewhere) is often necessary.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation; this should specifically include the very high costs of evacuation by air ambulance.
 If you take medication regularly, bring in a properly-marked supply, sufficient for the time you will be in the DRC, with you.

 On 1 August 2018, the DRC Government confirmed an outbreak of the Ebola virus in North Kivu province, originating in Béni territory.
-On 24 September a case was also confirmed in Tchomia, a town on the Ugandan border approximately 200 kilometres north of the current hotspot of Beni.
-The latest updates can be found on World Health Organisation website.
+New cases continue to be reported across the affected areas, the latest updates can be found on World Health Organisation website.